Development of a rational route for vehicles. Calculation of logistics costs for transport

 Magnitogorsk

-After analyzing the results presented in tables 10 and 11, we can draw the following conclusions:
+Having analyzed the results presented in Tables 10 and 11, we can draw the following conclusions:

-• dependent operating costs for transportation (per wagon) when passing the flow in the trains of dismantling trains exceed the costs when passing the flow through sections in the trains of direct routes;
+• dependent operating costs for transportation (per one car) when passing the flow in dismantling trains exceed the costs when passing the flow through sections in direct routes;

-• the difference in cost increases with increasing distance.
+• the difference in cost increases with increasing transportation distance.

-For a full-scale assessment of the costs of passing the car traffic, let us consider the costs arising from passing the traffic through technical stations, despite the low share of these costs in the costs of passing the car traffic per car (no more than 5% of the total amount).
+For a full-scale assessment of the costs of passing car flow, we will consider the costs that arise when passing the flow through technical stations, despite the low share of these costs in the costs of passing car flow per car (no more than 5% of the total amount).

-The dependent operating costs when passing the flow through the technical stations are presented in table 12.
+Dependent operating costs when passing the flow through technical stations are presented in Table 12.

-Table 12 - Dependent operating costs, when passing the flow through technical stations, rubles.
+Table 12 - Dependent operating costs when passing the flow through technical stations, rub.

 Those. station